Virginia Drunk Driving Laws

 The Commonwealth of Virginia allows victims injured in drunk driving accidents and family members of those killed in these types of accidents to seek economic, non-economic, and punitive damages.

-Economic damages are direct monetary losses the victim suffers, such as medical costs, lost earnings, loss of future earning capacity, property damage, and funeral and burial expenses.
+Economic damages are direct monetary losses the victim suffers, such as medical costs, lost earnings, loss of future earning capacity, and funeral and burial expenses.
 Non-economic damages are losses that are real but more intangible and difficult to quantify, such as pain and suffering, psychological distress, loss of enjoyment, disfigurement, permanent disability, and loss of companionship, comfort, and care.

 Punitive damages are in an entirely separate category.
 These types of damages are not meant to compensate the victim, but rather to “punish” the party responsible for the injury.
 Punitive damages are rare in standard auto accident cases because, in order to receive this type of award, you must show that the actions of the responsible party were willful, wanton, or malicious.
 However, the actions of individuals who cause drunk driving accidents may rise to this level, depending on the circumstances of the case.